 If we sold our products to be sold in a retail shop, we would design printed packing boxes and associated retail packaging for each item.
 This would greatly increase the cost of the item and so we decided for mail order it was not worth adding the cost onto the product for packing which is only going to be disposed of once it is opened.

 For ICs and passive components, we normally order from the following suppliers here in the UK.

 After finding suppliers for all the components and parts needed, we would create a spreadsheet containing the costs of each part so we can determine a build price and retail price taking into account the time it will take to build each product and the BOM (Bill of Materials) cost.

 Next, we would order the final design PCBs from our usual supplier who is based in the United Kingdom and order any ICs and other components needed for the product from the supplier's list.

 We would also order a paste stencil for the new board for assembly.

 We normally work on a minimum quantity of 1000 PCBs and order enough chips and other parts to build the initial 1000 boards.

 This can cost from a few thousand pounds to over ten thousand pounds depending on the parts used and order quantities.

 The PCBs normally arrive within six to eight weeks and then we move onto the manufacturing stage.

-We manufacturer the finished product in house using our DIY pick and place robot and the boards are then reflowed in our reflow oven.
+We manufacture the finished product in-house using our DIY pick-and-place robot and the boards are then reflowed in our reflow oven.